stratum/stratum-helm-charts/stratum/README.md

 ### Option 1: Helm Chart value

 Please refer to the chassis_config field in `values.yaml` to learn more how to configure the chassis_config.
-Chassis_Config is a key-value object and the key must be the `Kubernetes HOSTNAME`, you can get it via `kubectl get nodes`.
+Chassis_Config is a key-value object and the key must be the **Kubernetes node name**. you can get it via `kubectl get nodes`.

 ### Option 2: Default chassis config